Kurento/kurento/source/tutorials/js/tutorial-2-magicmirror.rst

 .. figure:: ../../images/kurento-java-tutorial-2-magicmirror-pipeline.png
    :align:   center
-   :alt:     Loopback video call with filtering media pipeline
+   :alt:     WebRTC with filter in loopback Media Pipeline
+   :width: 400px

+   *WebRTC with filter in loopback Media Pipeline*

 The complete source code of this demo can be found in `GitHub <https://github.com/Kurento/kurento-tutorial-js/tree/master/kurento-magic-mirror>`_.